MDIL-SNU/SIMPLE-NN_v2/docs/install.rst

     cd {lammps_source}/src
     make intel_cpu_intelmpi

 Please note that 'make intel_cpu_intelmpi' is an example of using Intel compiler for lammps.
-You may change some library path and compile flags if needed.
+You may need to explicitly set some library path and optimization flags (such as -xAVX) if needed.

 Requirements for potential file
 -------------------------------